Hyacinth macaw: Reproduction

 Development phases of the chicks: (A) nestling, 0–25 days, birds in picture are 17 and 18 days, respectively.
 Mass gain at this phase is slow, (B) chick, 26–77 days, birds in picture are 44 and 45 days, respectively, (C) chicks, birds in picture are 61 and 62 days, respectively.
 Geometric growth until maximum weight is attained, (D) juvenile, 78–107 days, birds in pictures are 104 and 105 days, respectively.
 Weight is maintained up to 90–95 days when weight loss begins with the first attempts of flying.

 Nesting takes place between July and December, with nests constructed in tree cavities or cliff faces depending on the habitat.
 In the Pantanal region, 90% of nests are constructed in the manduvi tree (Sterculia apetala).
 The hyacinth macaw depends on the toucan for its livelihood.
 The toucan contributes largely to seed dispersal of the manduvi tree that the macaw needs for reproduction.
 However, the toucan is responsible for dispersing 83% of the seeds of Sterculia apetala, but also consumes 53% of eggs preyed.
 Hollows of sufficient size are only found in trees around 60 years of age or older, and competition is fierce.
 Existing holes are enlarged and then partially filled with wood chips.
 The clutch size is one or two eggs, although usually only one fledgling survives as the second egg hatches several days after the first, and the smaller fledgling cannot compete with the firstborn for food.
 A possible explanation for this behaviour is what is called the insurance hypothesis.
 The macaw lays more eggs than can be normally fledged to compensate for earlier eggs that failed to hatch or firstborn chicks that did not survive.
 The incubation period lasts about a month, and the male tends to his mate whilst she incubates the eggs.
 The chicks leave the nest, or fledge, around 110 days of age, and remain dependent on their parents until six months of age.
 They are mature and begin breeding at seven years of age.

-General traits

-Hyacinth macaws are the longest psittacine.
-They are also very even-tempered and can be calmer than other macaws, being known as "gentle giants".
-An attending veterinarian must be aware of specific nutritional needs and pharmacologic sensitivities when dealing with them.
-Possibly due to genetic factors or captive rearing limitations, this species can become neurotic/phobic, which is problematic.